xmos/xmath_walkthrough/doc/part2C.md

   \frac{8\text{ elements}}{11\text{ instructions}} \cdot \left(\frac{1 \text{ element}}{4\text{ instructions}}\right)^{-1} = \frac{32}{11}\approx 2.91
 $$

-In practice, due to other overhead, we see a speed-up here of about $2.24$.
+In practice, due to other overhead, we see a speed-up here of about $2.4$ (computing output samples).

 ## Results